fritids/WP-Login-Counter/readme.txt

 == Description ==

 Add columns to the Users list indicating number of times logged in and when the last login occurred.
+This plugin does not track the time of each individual login for the given user.

 == Installation ==